PeterOpp/ProjectWeek/PW30_2019_GranCanaria/Projects/DICOMSRTID1500-FHIR/README.md

 3. Create hand-coded or automatically generated representations of the same content using the two approaches.

+Let's use this [Repository](https://github.com/PeterOpp/tid1500-fhir) for to collect examples and code

 Should we also consider [TID2000 Basic Diagnostic Imaging Report](http://dicom.nema.org/medical/dicom/current/output/chtml/part16/chapter_A.html#sect_TID_2000)?

 ## Progress and Next Steps